kaungmyat128/devops_coursework/Use_Case_Description.md

 <b> Success End Condition</b><br>
-A report is available for Data Analyst to view population report of all countries in each region
+Exactly N number of Countries' Population will be returned.
+They should be top populated Countries in each region

 <b> Failed End Condition</b><br>
 No report is produced.